GIScience/gis-training-resource-center/_sources/content/Module_5/en_qgis_module_5_public_health_ex_2.md

     You can use the Identify Tool ![](/fig/qgis_identify_features.png) to click on the raster and see population estimates per pixel.
     :::

-2. We will now calculate the total population for each district using the tool "Zonal Statistics"
+2. We will now calculate the total population for each district using the tool `Zonal Statistics`
     - In the __[Processing Toolbox](https://giscience.github.io/gis-training-resource-center/content/Module_1/en_qgis_start.html#toolbox-toolbars)__, search for "Zonal Statistics" and open the tool.
     - Set the parameters as follows:
         - Input layer: `tcd_admbnda_adm2_20250212_AB`